Tughlaqabad Fort Is A Monument That Stands Witness To An Ancient Curse

 Ghiyasuddin Tughlaq wasn’t too lucky either.
 Like many kings before & after his time, he had an ambitious son who was in quite a hurry to ascend the throne and doff a crown.
 En route to Delhi after a successful campaign in Bengal, Ghiyasuddin Tughlaq met his son Muhammad-bin-Tughlaq at Kara in Uttar Pradesh (UP).
 The year was 1324.
 On his son’s orders, apparently, a Shamiana (tent used for parties) fell on the Sultan & he was crushed beneath the tent-poles.

-Ghiyasuddin Tughlaq’s tomb stands near the fort, an elegant building in red sandstone & white marble, bearing the customary calligraphic inscriptions on its walls have withstood the test of time.
+Ghiyasuddin Tughlaq’s tomb stands near the fort, an elegant building in red sandstone & white marble, bearing the customary calligraphic inscriptions on its walls that have withstood the test of time.

 The haunted stories apart, the place is a great one to visit, certainly a brilliant one to ride or drive through.
 The lush jungle, while dry & scaly in the summers, becomes beautiful after the rains & is home to as diverse a range of flora & fauna as you are unlikely to find inside a city.